Following are some of the best fast-growing shade trees in India :

 7. Mimusops elengi (Bakul):It is a medium sized (15 m tall) evergreen tree with a dense crown of dark green shining foliage.
 The white, very fragrant drooping flowers are borne in clusters twice a year and remain hidden in the leaves.
 A favourite tree of Indian gardeners, suitable for planting in a large lawn or along the narrow roads.

 8. Pongamia pinnata (Karanj):A medium tall (10-15 m) tree with bright green, glossy leaves.
 The tree, when laden with lilac coloured flowers, looks beautiful in summers.
 This is a fast growing tree suitable for roadside avenues & public places for shade and ornamental purpose.

 9. Putranjiva roxburghii (Child-life-tree):A moderate sized evergreen tree (10 m tall) with uniform spreading habit.
 The dense foliage is beautiful, dark green, and gives the plant a sad look.
 It is a superb avenue tree and can be planted in public places as a shade tree too.

 A large (20-25 m tall), evergreen shade tree, commonly planted on the roadside.
 In Indian mythology, ‘Arjun’ is supposed to be Sita’s favourite tree.
 Native to India, the tree attracts lots of attention because of its association with religion & its many medicinal uses.

-Read more about systematic plantation of trees in ‘ Bioaesthetic planning’.
+Read more about the systematic plantation of trees in ‘ Bioaesthetic planning’.

-‘Someone is sitting in a shade today because someone planted a tree long time ago.’
+‘Someone is sitting in a shade today because someone planted a tree a long time ago.’